chocolateboy/pmsencoder/README.md

 ### All platforms

-Downloaders can be configured in one of three ways:
+Downloaders can be enabled in one of three ways:

 1. by placing them in the [PMS plugins directory](http://www.ps3mediaserver.org/forum/viewtopic.php?f=6&t=3507&p=32731#p32731).
 2. by placing them in [PATH directories](https://en.wikipedia.org/wiki/PATH_%28variable%29).